ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/optimal_chi.md

 from matplotlib.lines import Line2D

 from pyrealm.pmodel.optimal_chi import OptimalChiPrentice14
-from pyrealm.pmodel import PModelEnvironment, PModel
+from pyrealm.pmodel import PModelEnvironment from pyrealm.pmodel.new_pmodel import PModelNew

 # Create inputs for a temperature curve at:
 # - two atmospheric pressures